KingJuliusss/RT-Dose-Response/index.md

 <link rel="alternate" type="application/atom+xml" title="{{ site.title }}" href="/feed.xml">
 <h1> RT Dose Response - A Critique of "HYTEC" Methodology </h1><br>
 <p align="left">
-Recently, work on dose response modeling for radiotherapy, specifically “HYTEC” project and “PENTEC” project, has been published, work for which this reader is appreciative, and would thank the authors for their contribution. <br>
+Recently, work on dose response modeling for radiotherapy, specifically the “HYTEC” project, has been published, work for which this reader is appreciative, and would thank the authors for their contribution. <br>
 <br />
  As an example is work [1] searching, compiling, and analyzing relevant data in a group of small brain metastases ≤ 2.0 cm, with the authors estimating 1-year local control of 85% and 95% for 18 and 24 Gy, respectively, and estimating 50% tumor control dose (TCD50) 11.21 Gy single fraction equivalent dose (SFED) using alpha/beta=20, with 95% confidence interval of 10.43-11.90. <br>
  <br />